Albatross (instrumental): Composition

 This composition is one of only a few tracks by the original line-up of Fleetwood Mac that is included on their later "greatest hits" and "best of" compilations.
-"Albatross" is the only Fleetwood Mac composition with the distinction of having inspired a Beatles song, "Sun King" from 1969's Abbey Road.
+"Albatross" is the only Fleetwood Mac composition to inspire at least two Beatles songs, "Sun King" from 1969's Abbey Road and the single "Don't Let Me Down".
+George Harrison commented in a 1987 interview that the Beatles used "Albatross" as a starting point to construct a new song.
+"At the time, 'Albatross' (by Fleetwood Mac) was out, with all the reverb on guitar.
+So we said, 'Let's be Fleetwood Mac doing Albatross, just to get going.'
+It never really sounded like Fleetwood Mac... but that was the point of origin."